 Having cooked grains with a raw salad is also not ideal, because of their different digestion times.
 Cooked vegetables with cooked grains are a better combination.

 The blend of vegetables and leafy greens is another food group best consumed singly.
 Due to its unsavoury taste, you may add a couple of tasty fruits to the meal.
-Adding herbs such as ginger, cinnamon, clove, or organic honey and Stevia is fine as well.
+Adding herbs such as ginger, cinnamon, clove, or organic honey is fine as well.

 Mixing raw vegetables into a salad and having it as a separate meal is an ideal way of consuming them